FeatureBaseDB/featurebase-docs/_includes/cloud-db/cloud-db-backup.md

-All of your databases are automatically backed up daily.
-FeatureBase handles and manages these backups for you.
-In the event an issue occurs and you need to restore your data from a backup, or if you have questions or particular needs for backups, please contact [se@featurebase.com](mailto:se@featurebase.com).
+FeatureBase automatically backs-up your databases every 24 hours.

+* [Contact FeatureBase Support on Discord](https://discord.gg/featurefirstai){:target="_blank"} to ask questions or to get help restoring a backup.